piotryordanov/blog/2022-04-01 -- Losing what is dear.md

 ### Physical pain
 As far as the body is concerned, sitting in Zazen has been causing me issues, leading me to want to get in lotus form, only to realize that i could not.
 Lack of body flexibility is the problem.
 So, I tried doing exercises to reinforce that, but it led to physical pain, leaving me in panic that I might no longer be able to sit in meditation if I were to suffer an injury.
-However, this fear calmed down in an instant after a video call with my mother who showed me which exercise caused my actual pain.
+However, this fear calmed down in an instant after a video call with my mother, who showed me which exercise caused my actual pain.
-She also guided me to do the exercises that would benefit my end goal of cultivating stretching, flexbility, and thus sitting in full lotus during meditation.
+She also guided me to do the exercises that would benefit my end goal of cultivating stretching, flexibility, and thus sitting in full lotus during meditation.

 ### Divergence with Sanghas